meghnavarma25/SRIP/README.md

-# SRIP
+# Malaria Blood Smear Classification using EfficientNetB1
-Malaria Blood Smear Classification using EfficientNetB1 This project classifies blood smear images into two categories: Parasitized (infected with malaria) and Uninfected.
+This project classifies blood smear images into two categories: Parasitized (infected with malaria) and Uninfected.
 We use EfficientNetB1, a pre-trained convolutional neural network, to perform the binary classification task.

 Dataset